 - Are you the person driving this or is it anxiety?

 - So who gets to make the decisions?

 - Does anxiety make all the decisions and therefore, anxiety is driving?

 Begin to put yourself back into the driving seat, even though you’ll be bringing anxiety along for the ride at first.
-The more you take charge of the driving seat the more confident you will start to feel and anxiety stops bothering us so much.
+The more you take charge the more confident you will start to feel and anxiety stops bothering us so much.

-If we’ve been avoiding things because of the thoughts of them causes us discomfort, a good way to approaching them is making a list.
+If we’ve been avoiding things because of the chance they’ll causes us discomfort, a good way to approaching them is making a list.

 Think of the items on the list as if they were each a step on a ladder.
 Put the most difficult task at the top with the easiest task at the bottom.